A Relaxing Invitation to Hypnosis, offers a brief hypnotic experience in a unique style.

 Board of Directors

-Eric has treated with, presented and written about hypnotherapy for forty years.
+Eric has treated with, presented on and written about hypnotherapy for forty years.
 He has studied Balinese healing trance in Bali for twenty-five.
 Eric teaches internationally, and wrote The Problem of Evil: Ancient Dilemmas and Modern Therapy.

 Dr. Erickson chose Eric to receive the first Milton H. Erickson Award of Scientific Excellence for Writing in Hypnosis.